stuartblackburnvmware/shared-services-cluster/README.md

 Under your cluster group->Add-ons->Git repositories, add a Git repository pointing to your repo.
 Select the repository credential created in the previous step.

-Once TMC-SM supports this for air-gapped git servers, it could be added with a command similar to the following:
+Once this is automated, it could be added with a command similar to the following:
 ```
 ytt --data-values-file tanzu-cli/values -f tanzu-cli/cd/git-repo-template.yml > generated/gitrepo.yml
 tanzu tmc continuousdelivery gitrepository create -f generated/gitrepo.yml -s clustergroup